Shayanny/Computational-Theory/README.md

 - Why SHA-256 alone is terrible for passwords
 - How tiny input changes create totally different hashes
 - Why we need slow algorithms like bcrypt and Argon2

-**Professional skills:**
-- Writing code that explains itself
-- Optimizing with understanding, not just speed
-- Using version control properly
-- Knowing when to optimize and when not to

 ## Security Tips